sensein/sails_action_classification/src/sailsprep/action_model_testing/slow_fast/experiments/README.md

 whether you invoke it as `python train.py` or
 `python -m experiments.ablation.train`.

-There used to be two more folders here (`class_weight/` and `without_classweight/`, later merged into `class_weighting/`) that isolated the class-weighting comparison on its own.
-They were removed because `ablation --version v1` (baseline, unweighted) vs `--version v2` (class-weighted, nothing else changed) already test exactly that comparison — keeping a second, hand-duplicated script around for the same comparison just risked the two drifting out of sync.
-See "History" below.

 ## Shared input: the CSV

 `ablation/train.py` reads a CSV of pre-cut clips (path configurable via the